Children & Youth,

 Mission: Promote respect for self and others, develop future leaders, and provide youth with positive multicultural activities and relationships with caring adults.

 youthlead (youth leadership, education, & diversity) provides consistent, high-quality out-of-school time activities to develop the educational, cultural, and social skills of youth, 13-18 years old.
 Activities include homework help, teen tech, arts & culture, health & wellness, and college knowledge.
 Those participating on the youth advisory council plan events for their peers, recruit volunteers, and provide input in staff and board meetings.
-The community service stars component of youthlead employs youth part time to work at local nonprofit organizations while learning about community issues and personal finance.
-Youthlead employed 88 youth, 14-18 years old, as community service stars, who received an average of 45-50 hours of employment training or career exploration.
-During the 2014-15 program year, 391 youth (unduplicated) participated in 792 youthlead activities (a total of 9,510 units of service).
+The community service stars component of youthlead employs youth part-time to work at local nonprofit organizations while learning about community issues and personal finance during the summer.
+During the 2016-17 program year, 199 youth participated in youthlead activities for a total of 5,429 units of service.